Thanos-png/IMDB-ML-Classifiers/README.md

 ```
 python -c "import torch; print(torch.cuda.is_available())"
 ```
-If `True` your GPU is ready.
-If `False` check your CUDA installation or use CPU.
+If `True` your GPU is ready.If `False` check your CUDA installation or the CPU will be used automatically.

 ## Running the Project
 ### Train the AdaBoost Model